What is a Sound Designer?

 Pre-production

-I am normally approached by a director, writer or producer in the early stages of a productions life.
+I am normally approached by a director or producer in the early stages of a productions life.
 The show may still be casting and, if working in the world of new writing (which I often am), the script may still be dramatically different to the version we will work with in technical rehearsals.

 At this stage I will have conversations with the director around their vision for the piece and conversations with the producers and production manager around the budget and technical resources available for the show.
 This sets the artistic, financial and technical parameters that my sound design will be required to work within.